department-of-veterans-affairs/va.gov-vfs-teams/Norms/norms-communication.md

 #### Slack - best communication method
 * Slack channels allow us to do our work in the open so that others can learn from the questions asked and the answers provided.
 Please do the same.
 * We discourage private Slack conversations (DMs) for the same reason.
-* **External Contractors should use the 2 Slack channels as their first method for contacting anyone on the DSVA or Internal Contractor team.**
+* **External Contractors should use public Slack channels as their first method for contacting anyone on the DSVA or Internal Contractor team.**

 #### Meetings - slowest communication method